Halewood: Car factory

 Halewood body and assembly facility was originally opened by Ford Motor Company in 1963, to build the then small-saloon Ford Anglia, reflecting pressure on Ford of Britain's principal plant at Dagenham.
-In March 1963, the Lord Mayor of Liverpool, Alderman David John Lewis, drove the first car – an Anglia de Luxe – off the production line at the £30m Ford plant.
-The first Ford Anglia to roll of the production line at Halewood was featured as the prize in a competition in the Liverpool Echo newspaper, which was won by a Mr Taylor.
+In March 1963, the Lord Mayor of Liverpool, Alderman David John Lewis, drove the first car, an Anglia de Luxe, off the production line at the £30 million plant.
+The first Ford Anglia to roll off the production line at Halewood was featured as the prize in a competition in the Liverpool Echo newspaper, which was won by a Mr Taylor.
 Mr Taylor could not drive and sold the car on.
 Ford bought the car back three years later and donated it to Liverpool City Museum, as World Museum was then known.
 The car is now housed at the Museum of Liverpool.

-Production of the Anglia ceased in 1967 and the Ford factory began work on the Escort, a car it would churn out through to the turn of the millennium.
+Production of the Anglia ceased in 1967 and the Ford factory began work on the Escort, a car it would produce until the turn of the millennium.
 The Halewood plant was also used for assembling the Ford Corsair between the model's 1964 launch and 1969.

 Female machinists at Ford, Halewood downed tools and walked out in solidarity with their southern colleagues in Dagenham in 1968.
-In the 1960s the female machinists at Ford were classified within the company pay structure as grade B. That meant they were officially unskilled, despite having to pass tests in order to gain their employment.
+In the 1960s, the female machinists at Ford were classified within the company pay structure as grade B. That meant they were officially unskilled, despite having to pass tests in order to gain their employment.
 After years battling for recognition as skilled workers, they finally walked out, bringing car production to halt and becoming the focus of national news stories.

-Education

-Halewood contains many primary schools and one secondary school, Halewood Academy.

 Economy

-The Halewood plant, which is in Speke, L24 9BJ, is now home to the Jaguar Land Rover Body & Assembly facility, which produces the Land Rover Discovery Sport, Range Rover Evoque and until Friday 18 December 2009 the Jaguar X-Type.
-On the same site is a large factory owned by Ford Motor Company which produces gearboxes for amongst others the Ford Transit, Ford Fiesta and the Ford Focus.
+The Halewood plant, which is in Speke, L24 9BJ, is now home to the Halewood Body & Assembly of Jaguar Land Rover.
+On the same site is a large factory owned by Ford Motor Company which produces gearboxes Ford cars.

-There is also the Eli Lilly Factory which produces pharmaceuticals.
-Liverpool City Council have built a new training ground and youth academy for Everton Football Club on the edge of Halewood called Finch Farm.